nithis127/AirDraw-Digit-Recognition/README.md

 - Timestamps aligned to start at 0 seconds
 - Each sequence resampled to **T = 200 time steps**
-- Feature normalization using training set mean and standard deviation
+- Feature normalization using StandardScaler (fit on training data only to prevent data leakage)
+- The trained scaler is saved and reused during inference
 - Final input tensor shape: **(200, 6)**

 ---